 Accurate, well-formed and consistent names in player records will assist greatly in identifying players across clubs and leagues and enable their playing records to be brought together into a single entity.

 Each club, or league if they require registration of players, has been left to decide its own protocol for player names.
 Most have settled on a simple first name (or the name by which a player is normally known) and last name, with extra information (middle initial(s), jnr/snr etc.) only required if there are conflicts within a club’s own database.
-This is the only place where this matters – as long as it is possible to uniquely identify each of a club’s players when inputting the details for any given game then what other clubs might call their players is irrelevant as there is no access to them other than through a given game.

 On Play-Cricket scorecards only first and last name are displayed, so from a club view, and for registration with a league, convention should be that distinguishing information should be included in those fields.